 - A detailed guidebook to Rome and map of the city

-The Omnia Vatican and Rome Card gets you past this queue and straight in to the security line, and the same applies at St. Peters Basilica and the Coliseum.
+The Omnia Vatican and Rome Card gets you past this queue and straight in to the security line, and the same applies at the Colosseum.
 Seriously, don’t waste your time in Rome standing in line.

 To get the most out of the Omnia Vatican and Rome Card though, you have to be a little bit clever, and plan ahead.
 Or, you can just follow my itinerary, as I’ve ordered the attractions in a way that will save you the most money when using the Omnia Vatican and Rome Card.